gla-rad/eNav-Eureka/docker/overview.md

     ENAV_CONFIG_REPO_USERNAME=<Git configuration repo username>
     ENAV_CONFIG_REPO_PASSWORD=<Git configuration repo password>

-The parameters will be picked up and used to populate the default **bootstrap.properties** of the service that look as follows:
+The variables will be picked up and used to populate the default **bootstrap.properties** of the service that looks as follows:

     server.port=8761
     spring.application.name=eureka